TakutoYoshikai/mitman/README.md

 # mitman
-mitman is a tool to generate README.md and LICENSE.txt
+mitman is a tool to generate README.md and LICENSE.txt of MIT License

 ### Requirements
 * macOS or Ubuntu